WageFolabessy/WageFolabessy/README.md

 - MySQL
 - Git & GitHub

-## 👨‍💻 About Me
+## 👨‍💻 Professional Summary

-I'm a recent Informatics Engineering graduate from STMIK Pontianak.
-My current focus is to start my professional career in technology and gain valuable experience.
-I previously worked as a computer laboratory assistant at STMIK Pontianak, where I developed my technical abilities and teamwork skills.

-## 💡 Mission Statement

-I am committed to continuous learning and growth as a developer.
-My mission is to leverage my technical skills and curiosity to solve real-world problems, contribute to impactful projects, and collaborate with inspiring teams.
-I believe in the power of technology to make a difference and am excited to start my career journey in the tech industry.

----
+Informatics Engineering graduate from STMIK Pontianak specializing in web full-stack development (Laravel, Next.js).
+Experienced as a Computer Laboratory Assistant, responsible for the technical and operational management of the lab and successfully mentoring over 50 students in programming assignments.
+Eager to leverage analytical and technical skills in a professional career and contribute to impactful projects.

 ## 📈 GitHub Stats